Anton-Schoultz/HomeBrew/Tools/README.md

 <br>https://www.youtube.com/watch?v=fCsP7ujMJV8

-I used a circuit based on the one in the video (at 8:15) to switch the 12v supply to the edit pinnstead of the switchable module.
+I used a circuit based on the one in the video (at 8:15) to switch the 12v supply to the edit pin instead of the switchable module.

 I thew it all together on a proto-typing 'hat' which then plugs onto the Arduino UNO R3.